byzod/Lua/The-Powder-Toy-Scripts/README.md

 TPT supports lua scripts

-You can download The Powder Toy her:http://powdertoy.co.uk/
+You can download The Powder Toy here: http://powdertoy.co.uk/